asanghi/fiscali/README.markdown

     config.gem "fiscali"

+In newer Rails projects, include the gem in the Gemfile and run "bundle install" to install the gem.

+    gem "fiscali"

 Next step is to provide your Date/Time class your start zone.
 Stick this in an initializer file.
 (If you didnt understand that, put it in $ENV[RAILS_ROOT]/config/initializers/fiscali.rb)

     Date.fiscal_zone = :india